Rules and Steps to Follow in the Grievance Process

 The Grievance Commission consists of five geographically distributed panels each composed of two lawyers and one lay member.
 Bar Counsel (attorneys employed at the Board of Overseers of the Bar) investigate and, when directed by the Grievance Commission, prosecute complaints alleging misconduct.

 The grievance process starts with a written complaint made by a client, another lawyer, a judge, or a third party.
 The person making the complaint is the complainant.
 The lawyer involved is the respondent.
-A complaint must be in writing and signed by the complainant and may be submitted on a form obtained from the office of the Board of Overseers or at our web site at www.mebaroverseers.org.
+A complaint must be in writing and signed by the complainant and may be submitted on a complaint form.
 Complaints sent by email will not be accepted.
 If you are the complainant, you should provide a concise but detailed written summary of the nature of the complaint on the form provided.
 The complaint should be legibly printed or typewritten.
 Please include any documents you believe are relevant to your complaint.
 Bar Counsel may ask you to provide additional information.
 You should know that the Maine Bar Rules require that all the information you provide to Bar Counsel and the Board of Overseers must be shared with the respondent so that the respondent has an opportunity to answer the allegations.
 You should be aware that the grievance complaint process deals only with ethical violations by lawyers.
 Not all complaints about a lawyer involve violations of the Rules.
 When you are informed of the disposition of your complaint, you will be informed whether or not your complaint does involve a violation of the Rules.
 If it does not and you still wish to pursue it, you will have to obtain independent advice about the best method and/or forum to do that.
 Complaints about fees charged by your lawyer should be directed to the Fee Arbitration Commission at the office of the Board of Overseers of the Bar.

 Bar Counsel review each signed and completed complaint to determine whether the conduct alleged, if proven true, could be a violation of the Rules.
 If the complaint does not allege conduct that would violate the Rules, Bar Counsel will issue a letter of dismissal to the complainant stating a brief reason for that dismissal.
 A copy of the letter of dismissal will be sent to the respondent.
 If such a dismissal occurs, the complainant has the right to request that Bar Counsel's dismissal be reviewed.
 Reviews should be requested within 14 days of the notification of the dismissal.
 Reviews are done by a lay member of either the Board or the Grievance Commission.
 If the lay member approves the dismissal, the complainant and respondent will be informed, and the matter remains dismissed.
 If the lay member determines that the conduct alleged, if proven true, could be a violation of the Rules, the complaint will be returned to Bar Counsel for further investigation, and the complainant and the respondent will be notified.
 Bar Counsel will investigate all complaints that allege conduct that, if proven true, could be a violation of the Rules.
 Bar Counsel will send the respondent a copy of the complaint.
 The respondent must respond in writing to Bar Counsel.
 Bar Counsel may send a copy of the respondent's answer to the complainant to allow for additional written comment or documentation from the complainant.
 Bar Counsel will submit any additional material from the complainant to the respondent for review.